N8-B/blog/programming-solution-cycle.md

-# 6 tips to resolve every day problems in programming, the good way
+# Programming solution cycle, the good way

 ##### 1. Fully understand what is the **problem**
 First we better know exactly what is the problem, this is the moment to ask if anything is not clear as crystal in the specifications.